Lupama2/fiscom-2023/README.md

 ## Teaching of Computational Physics

-At 2023 I worked as Assistant Professor in Computational Physics taught at the Balseiro Institute.
-I use this repository to store the material used in the course and the exercises proposed to the students.
-Also, I use it to help students solve their bugs and to share the solutions of the exercises.
-The course is taught in Spanish, so the material is in Spanish.
+In 2023, I served as an Assistant Professor in the Computational Physics course at the Balseiro Institute.
+This repository is used to store the course materials and the exercises assigned to students.
+Additionally, it serves as a platform to assist students in debugging their code and to share solutions to the exercises.
+The course is conducted in Spanish, and as such, the materials are also in Spanish.

-## Instalation and requirements
+## Instalation and Requirements

-To run the code in this repository, you need Python 3.7 or higher.
+To run the code in this repository, you must have Python 3.7 or later installed.
 You can install it from the [official website](https://www.python.org/downloads/).
-Also, you need to install the following packages: `numpy`, `matplotlib`, `scipy`, `seaborn`, `jupyter` and `ipython`.
+Additionally, the following packages are required: `numpy`, `matplotlib`, `scipy`, `seaborn`, `jupyter` and `ipython`.

+### Setup Instructions

+1. Install Anaconda/Miniconda
-First, please install Anaconda/Miniconda.
-Second, create a new environment and install the required packages.
+2. Create a new environment and install the required packages.
 You can do it with the following commands:

 ```bash
 conda create -n fiscom python=3.8
 conda activate fiscom
 conda install numpy matplotlib scipy seaborn jupyter ipython
 ```
+3. Recommended IDE: For working with Jupyter notebooks, I highly recommend installing Visual Studio Code (VSC).
+You can install it from the [official website](https://code.visualstudio.com/).